Personally if I were to launch a new airline I probably wouldn’t do so during the coronavirus pandemic, but that’s just me…

 Abu Dhabi getting two new low cost carriers

-Etihad Airways has been struggling financially, and in 2017 the airline began a five year transformation plan.
-Last I heard, Etihad hopes to be profitable by 2023(!!!), and in the meantime continues to rack up huge losses.
+Etihad Airways has been struggling financially since long before coronavirus, and in 2017 the airline began a five year transformation plan.
+Before the current pandemic, Etihad hoped to be profitable by 2023(!!!), and in the meantime continued to rack up huge losses.
 Since 2016, the airline has lost over five billion USD.

-The airline is government owned, and in the meantime government money is being used to launch two new low cost carriers in Abu Dhabi:
+The airline is government owned, and now government money is being used to launch two new low cost carriers in Abu Dhabi: